 If you insist on use a honing rod, please use very little pressure.
 Too much pressure could chip or otherwise damage your blade’s edge.

-A fine edge on a good knife takes noisy thudding, chomping kitchen chores and turns them into a smooth, pleasurable gliding experience.
+A fine edge on a good knife transforms noisy, thudding, chomping kitchen chores into a smooth, pleasurable, gliding experience.

 Honing vs actual Sharpening

-Your KAN Core knife can retain a very sharp edge for a very long time, if you treat it correctly.
-That said, you can take your edge (lightly) to a honing rod.
+KAN Core knives can retain a very sharp edge for a very long time, if you treat it correctly.
+That said, you can take your edge (very lightly) to a honing rod.
 Honing is just straightening out an already-sharp edge, without removing material from your blade.